criiptico/poketype/Notes.md

 # Notes:

+### _2-12-24_
+The front end looks amazing!
+It's way better than before.
+I'm pretty happy about it 😭.
+I've decided that I don't need React.
+Flask basically does what React attempts to achieve except it does so with JavaScript.
+For now, I plan on finishing up the front end.
+TODO:
+##### \[Back end to front end tasks\]
+- Retrieve pokemon images/sprites from https://github.com/PokeAPI/sprites .
+This website contains pokemon sprites, I plan to use sprites from the sprites/pokemon/other/official-artwork folder.
+	+ Note: It looks like the images are names with respect to the pokemon's id.
+ 		- Verify that you're getting the pokemon's id from the pokemon wrapper, then pass it into the front end functions in flask.
+##### \[Front end task\]
+- Set the positions of the divs with respect to the ones in the mockup.

 #### _2-01-24_
 After some research, I've found this video that is super helpful at explaining of one way to use react and flask: https://www.youtube.com/watch?v=7LNl2JlZKHA .
 I have a feeling that it's similar to this https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project , but I like the first video better.